 Human beings are messy.
 We are vulnerable creatures and our societies reproduce our own brokenness on a larger scale.
-As Dorothy Day once said, “we are those who are sinned against and those who are sinning.”
-So, the 18 credit hour Certificate in Reconciliation and Restorative Justice is designed to equip students in the art of social healing.
-It utilizes resources from global Catholicism to teach students ways to diagnose and to mend the varieties of brokenness they encounter both locally and globally.
+This certificate in Reconciliation and Restorative Justice is designed to equip students from a variety of professional backgrounds in the art of social healing.
+It utilizes resources from global Catholicism to teach students ways to recognize and to mend the varieties of brokenness they encounter both locally and globally.

 DOWNLOAD THE INFORMATIONAL FLYER

 The 18-credit hour Certificate in Reconciliation and Restorative Justice is especially helpful for those who want a theological and spiritual lens for recognizing and understanding social wounds and participating in social and interpersonal healing.
 It can be helpful for social workers and mental health professionals as well as those involved in ministries in prisons, hospitals, youth development, peace, justice, and advocacy.